- Dr Lori Allen

 My peer-reviewed articles have appeared in American Ethnologist, Cultural Anthropology, History and Memory, Arab Studies Journal, and Critique of Anthropology.
 I also engage with wider audiences, publishing socio-political analyses and opinion pieces in Middle East Report and Al-Jazeera, among other venues.

 During my two years as an Academy Scholar at Harvard University I completed my book, The Rise and Fall of Human Rights: Cynicism and Politics in Occupied Palestine (Stanford University Press, 2013).
 The Rise and Fall of Human Rights traces the history of the Palestinian human rights world— including NGOs, activists, and “victims,” human rights discourse, visual representations, Islamist politics, and human rights education programs—focusing on the period from 1979 until the present.
+The Rise and Fall of Human Rights: Cynicism and Politics in Occupied Palestine won the Association for Political and Legal Anthropology first annual book prize.

 Allen, Lori (2013) The Rise and Fall of Human Rights: Cynicism and Politics in Occupied Palestine.
 Stanford, CA: Stanford University Press.